 If we were trying to provide the CMS editing URL for our website "http://www.example.com", we could login into our CMS WordPress and access the "Edit Page" screen for that page.
 Once there if we look in our browsers address bar we can see it provides us with a URL to the editing environment.
 In the example below this is: "www.example.com/wp-admin/post.php?post=54&action=edit".

 Based on this, we can now provide the following information to the Siteimprove Support team through the CMS Deeplinking form:

 CMS Editing URL: http://www.example.com/wp-admin/post.php?post=54&action=edit

-Once you have found two examples of the Live URL and its corresponding CMS Editing URL along with filling out all the necessary information, you can submit the form by clicking Deeplink to my CMS.
+Once you have found two examples of the Live URL and its corresponding CMS Editing URL along with filling out all the necessary information, you can submit the information on the CMS Deeplinking form.